meshach5667/chem-nexus/README.md

 ## About

-ChemNexus Explorer is an interactive chemistry data platform that provides easy access to information about chemical elements, compounds, and pharmaceuticals.
+ChemNexus Explorer is an interactive chemistry data platform that provides easy access to information about chemical elements, compounds, and Chemical reactions.
 Using data from the PubChem API, this tool offers students, educators, researchers, and chemistry enthusiasts a visually engaging way to explore the world of chemistry.

 ## Features